The Best Fantasy TV Shows on HBO Max

-HBO Max is home to perhaps the best-known fantasy TV series of all time: George R.R.
-Martin's dazzling Game of Thrones, which aired on HBO from 2011 to 2019.
-The show received a whopping 59 Primetime Emmy Awards, the most ever by a drama series.

-But if you've watched your fill of Daenerys and her dragons, it may be time to move on to one of the numerous other fantasy TV shows just waiting to be discovered on HBO Max.
+HBO Max might be home to Game of Thrones, but it has numerous other fantasy TV shows that deserve the spotlight.
+From the impeccable The Leftovers, to horror Lovecraft Country, there's a vast array of worthwhile viewing.

-Here's a look at our top picks for fantasy shows available on HBO Max.
-Looking for Westworld, Doctor Who and more?
-We've also got a list of the best sci-fi shows on the service.
+Here are our top picks for fantasy shows curently available on HBO Max.

 You know nothing, Jon Snow, until you've watched the massive, 73-episode Game of Thrones series.
 You might not love the controversial ending, but the show itself, with its dragons, White Walkers, direwolves and more, is a fantasy masterwork.
 Just don't get too attached to any of the characters, as few of them get happy endings.
 Oh, all right.
 You can cling to Tyrion (Peter Dinklage).